 For the year 2019, Romania's industrial stock stands at around 4,6 million sqm, 500.000 sqm of which were delivered in 2019.
 This accounts for an impressive 13% increase comparing to the previous year.
 Bucharest continues to be the largest market accounting for a little over 2 mil sqm (50%) of the market share, with the West and Northwest areas accounting for 40% of the market share.
-Leasing activity dropped by 9% within 2019 to 457.230 sqm, mainly due to the fact that a significant number of businesses are moving into self-built facilities.
-In the following years we are expecting to see new areas being developed like Costanta and Craiova, along with record deliveries of modern spacies.
+Leasing activity dropped by 9% in 2019 to 457.230 sqm, mainly due to the fact that a significant number of businesses are moving into self-built facilities.
+In the following years we are expecting to see new areas being developed like Costanta and Craiova, along with record deliveries of modern spaces.

-The total take up of the office market for the year 2019 amounted to almost 377.000 sqm, increasing by 5% from 2018.
+The total take-up of the office market for the year 2019 amounted to almost 377.000 sqm, increasing by 5% from 2018.
 Most of the demand was concentrated in the West/Central-West areas.
 The dominant industry for 2019 was the IT&C sector, weighing a 45% in the total take-up.
 The office vacancy rate in Bucharest has increased to 9%, and the areas where the vacancy rates remain the lowest are Floreasca/Barbu Vacarescu with under 2% and CBD with around 3%.
 The record deliveries of new products announced for 2020 and 2021 will likely cause a further increase in vacancy rates.

-In Romania, for year 2019, we have witnessed a series of macroeconomic changes: a 3,8% increase in inflation as well as an average exchange rate of 4,74 RON/EURand the introduction of the Consumer Credit Referece Index (IRCC), replacing ROBOR for consumer loans in RON.
+In Romania, for year 2019, we have witnessed a series of macroeconomic changes: a 3,8% increase in inflation as well as an average exchange rate of 4,74 RON/EUR, and the introduction of the Consumer Credit Referece Index (IRCC), replacing ROBOR for consumer loans in RON.
 In spite of the 'First Home' initiative by the government, lending conditions have remained unchanged.
 Increasing prices in new residential dwellings are due to the increased material costs which have increased by 30% in 2019, as well as the lack of qualified workforce.
-Nevertheless, over 15.000 new units
+Nevertheless, over 15.000 new units were delivered in 2019 in Bucharest alone, and prices are expected to increase by a further 15% in 2020 due to changes in local legislations.